jonegil/gui-with-gio/egg_timer/03_button.md

 # Chapter 3 - Button

 ## Goals
-The intention of this section is to add a button.
+The intent of this section is to add a button.
 Not only can we click it, but it will have a nice hover and click animations.

 ![A button](03_button.gif)